CBorowski-dev/docs-operaton-org/content/update/minor/713-to-714/_index.md

 1. For developers: [Disable Telemetry Reporter in Tests](#disable-telemetry-reporter-in-tests)
 1. For administrators and developers: [PostgreSQL Support Clarification](#postgresql-support-clarification)

-This guide covers mandatory migration steps as well as optional considerations for the initial configuration of new functionality included in Camunda 7.14.
+This guide covers mandatory migration steps as well as optional considerations for the initial configuration of new functionality included in Operaton.

 # Legal Note

-Before you upgrade to a Camunda 7 Runtime version >= 7.14.0-alpha1 (and 7.13.7+, 7.12.12+, 7.11.19+) or activate the telemetry functionality, please make sure that you are authorized to take this step, and that the installation or activation of the [telemetry functionality][engine-config-initializeTelemetry] is not in conflict with any company-internal policies, compliance guidelines, any contractual or other provisions or obligations of your company.
+Before you upgrade to a OperatonRuntime version >= 7.14.0-alpha1 (and 7.13.7+, 7.12.12+, 7.11.19+) or activate the telemetry functionality, please make sure that you are authorized to take this step, and that the installation or activation of the [telemetry functionality][engine-config-initializeTelemetry] is not in conflict with any company-internal policies, compliance guidelines, any contractual or other provisions or obligations of your company.

-Camunda cannot be held responsible in the event of unauthorized installation or activation of this function.
+Operaton cannot be held responsible in the event of unauthorized installation or activation of this function.

 You can find more details on the telemetry topic in the [general introduction][telemetry].